conda/conda/docs/source/architecture.rst

 the sense that they each have a higher function and relate to an identifiable responsibility and implementation details.

-Please double-click to zoom in, and :kbd:`shift` + double-click to zoom out on desktop computers and the regular pinch-to-zoom on mobile devices.

 .. uml:: umls/packages_conda.puml

 Level 4: Code